moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ### Generate

-We described our meta-model.
+We have described our meta-model.
 The last step is to actually generate it with: `DemoMetamodelGenerator generate`.

-If, later, the description of the meta-model is modified, the generation will regenerate only the modified elements and remove the old one.
+Later, if the description of the meta-model is modified, the generation will only regenerate the modified elements and remove the old ones.
-It is possible to execute a full clean of the model before its generation with: `DemoMetamodelGenerator generateWithCleaning`.
+It is possible to force a full (clean) generation of the model with: `DemoMetamodelGenerator generateWithCleaning`.

 ## Introducing traits

-In addition of the entity, we can use trait to add information in the meta-model.
+In addition to the entities, we can use traits to add information to the meta-model.
+Traits are a flexible tool to avoid problems with multiple inheritance.
-The traits are defined in the same way as the entities.
+Traits are defined in the same way as entities.
-In our previous example, the classes are inside a package.
+In our previous example, classes are inside a package.
-However, we forgot that a package can also contain another package.
+However, we forgot that a package can also contain another package, and we need to model that.

-First of all we need to define the traits to create the containment relation of a package.
+First of all, we need to define the traits to create the containment relation of a package.
 We declare the trait in the method `#defineTraits`.

 ```st